Berlin-Warszawa-Express

 The Berlin-Warszawa-Express (BWE) is a cross-border train service that connects Berlin and Warsaw via Frankfurt (Oder), operated jointly by Deutsche Bahn (DB Fernverkehr) and Polish State Railways (PKP Intercity).
 The service, classed as EuroCity, runs four times per day in each direction, with the services given the numbers 40–47.
-Total journey time is 5 hours, 24 minutes.
+Total journey time is 4 hours, 50 minutes.

 History

 The Berlin-Warszawa-Express brand began in 2002, replacing the names of individual services which had been added to the EuroCity network over the previous decade.
 There were four pairs of services (EC 40–47) linking Berlin Zoologischer Garten and Warsaw Wschodnia, plus a fifth (48/49), which only ran from Berlin to Poznań, and as such didn't take the BWE name.
-This additional service was dropped in 2004, but restored in 2007, and since 2012, continues from Poznań to Gdańsk and Gdynia, under the name Berlin-Gdynia Express.
+This additional service was dropped in 2004, but restored in 2007, and from 2012, continued from Poznań to Gdańsk and Gdynia, under the name Berlin-Gdynia Express.
+The route to Warsaw was expanded to 6 pairs of services by 2023 (EC 40-49,246-249), and as of 2025 the service to Gdynia runs under the name Gedania (EC 230/231).

+From 2021, services were added connecting Berlin to Wrocław, Katowice and Kraków in the South of the country.
+In 2023 this service was extended to connect to Przemyśl near the border with Ukraine, and the number of services expanded to three pair (EC 54-59) by 2025.

 The service began to serve Berlin Hauptbahnhof after its opening in 2006, no longer serving Berlin Zoo.